GeorgeVasiliadis/emon-utils/README.md

 > The auto-configuration scripts can be invoked on demand.
 The functions `from EmonUtils.setup import generate_config, generate_schema` cam be used accordingly.

 An other way of configuring EmonUtils is by locating and editing the respective files manually. `from EmonUtils import CONFIG_FILE, SCHEMA_FILE` can be used to examine where those files are stored.

+## Important Notes
+- Make sure that the underlying server's clock is configured as desired.
+In the case of EmonPi, the default time zone might lead to obfuscating bugs.